SoftSimu/SymPhas/README.md

     cd symphas-build
     cmake -DCMAKE_INSTALL_PREFIX=/path/to/install ..

 > If you wish to use *SymPhas* headers and library without specifying the location directly to the compiler, then change `CMAKE_INSTALL_PREFIX` to the primary installation directory of your system.
 This directory is typically `/usr`.
+In this case, it is recommended the installation does not include models or solvers to ensure that driver files have full control over solvers and models they use.
+This is particularly important because compiling drivers requires recompiling the associated solvers and/or models.

-Using the downloaded source directory `/path/of/download`, this will populate the current directory, `symphas-build`, with the default build configuration files and set the installation path of *SymPhas* to `/path/to/install`.
+Using the *SymPhas* files in the directory `/path/of/download`, the current directory, `symphas-build`, will be populated with the default build configuration files and set the installation path of *SymPhas* to `/path/to/install`.
 Cache variables may be provided to the `cmake` invocation after the directory specification to change the configuration.
 The cache variables are listed and described in [**Advanced Installation**](#advanced-installation).
 If using a graphical interface to CMake, then all the variables and descriptions will be listed.

 > In a graphical interface, some variables may not appear until prerequisite variables are defined.
 Ensure that the project is fully configured by repeating the configuration step after any modification of variables.